“To be born is to have a soul.”

 The same can be said for almost every still frame of this picture.
 So many films simply use the location of a story as the setting, and rarely do they elaborate on or show the patience to allow for the space and time of a city to play a supporting role.
 Visually, the original holds up astonishingly well, and 2049 surpasses it as a masterclass in lighting, blocking, color balance, and in effecting performance from behind the lens.
 If Roger Deakins – one of cinema’s all-time great cinematographers – doesn’t finally win a golden statue for his effort here, then he’ll only be gifted an Academy Award post-mortem in an honorary salute.
 With the direction of Villeneuve, the score from Benjamin Wallfisch and Hans Zimmer (which I actually think is a bit overwrought), and the stellar performances abound, most notably a restrained and quietly passionate Gosling, Blade Runner 2049 brings heart to a cadaver that only formerly had enough room for an overactive brain.

 Blade Runner might be best known for its poetic ending in the post-theatrical release cuts, with Rutger Hauer’s stage-like delivery of his “Tears in Rain” soliloquy cutting through all of the noise and flat-footed world building to finally end on an emotionally powerful note.
 It’s one of cinema’s best scenes in one of science fiction’s most-overrated yet influential pictures.
 Villeneuve’s sequel is better than that.
 It knows how portentous its script is.
 It’s more obvious with its visual metaphors yet safer with its overt affection.
 And it’s more parental in its approach, handling this expanded story with the care of a mother and the harsh reality of a belt-branding father.
 Blade Runner 2049 coaxes us into existential rebellion by beating us incessantly and caressing us sporadically, falling short of the century’s greatest genre sci-fi movie Children of Men while admirably reaching for the same great heights.
 Had this film been made at the time of the original, I think i’d feel just as indifferent.
 However, a futuristic story has finally caught up with the appropriate technology to tell it, and the great debate now shifts towards a conversation as to whether or not progress is necessary anymore.
-Villenueve’s film is as dark as it is beautiful, and it’s a whimsical interchange between pain and joy that desperately seeks relevancy for a society that’s more drawn to screens than skin.
+Villenueve’s film is as dark as it is beautiful, and it’s a whimsical interchange between pain and joy that desperately seeks relevancy in a society that’s more drawn to screens than skin.
 Blade Runner 2049 bravely expands a vague idea into a fully developed conclusion, and even then, ends on mere conjecture.
 Truly great films don’t need to be watched on a loop; their worth is debated for years on end after they’ve been seen.
 This is one of those rare movies that earns such a distinction.

 “We’re all just looking out for something real.”